 Liechtenstein society and politics support private enterprises and entrepreneurs.
 There is one enterprise per eight residents, which is significantly higher than in most other countries.
-As a consequence, in Liechtenstein the government spending ratio in relation to the GDP is between 20% and 21%.
+As a consequence, in Liechtenstein the government spending ratio in relation to the GDP is stable, at a low level of around 20%.
 This low ratio allows a reasonable level of taxation and is the basis for the competitive tax system.
-Despite such reasonable level of taxation, Liechtenstein is debt-free and had a budget surplus in 2021 and in previous years.
+Despite such reasonable level of taxation, Liechtenstein is debt-free and regularly generates a budget surplus.
 Liechtenstein is AAA rated and has a cushion that will allow the payment of government spending for about a year.